Practical 9: Selecting Data

 Warning

-If you get ValueError: aspect must be finite and positive when you try to make a plot (this seems fairly common with GeoPackages (.gpkg files) then you will need to specify aspect=1 in the plot(...) command.
+If you get ValueError: aspect must be finite and positive when you try to make a plot (this seems fairly common with .gpkg files) then you will need to specify aspect=1 in the plot(...) command.

-So the examples below are provided for reference only and, on the whole, right now I’d recommend using GeoPandas and geoparquet files directly.
+So the example is provided for reference only when you need to work with a geospatial data format and, on the whole, right now I’d recommend using GeoPandas and geoparquet files directly.
+In fact, if you read closely you’ll realise that this isn’t even a spatial join, it’s just outputting spatially-referenced data!

 %%time